 Despite these incredible hypocrisies Sicilian’s often ignore project scandals and other forms of corruption because these things are part of their daily lives.
 Pay offs and even sexual harassment are considered perfectly normal in Italy.
 It is part of the usual system of self decay that has been going on for many centuries in Sicily.
 If it wasn’t a distinct reality it would be the perfect fodder for a biting satire.

-Sicilian’s admire the quality of ‘furbizia’ or shrewdness, the ability of out smarting someone or maneuvering themselves around an unfair law or authority.
-This probably is another survival quality left behind from their history of being a so called colonized or conquered people.
+Sicilian’s admire the quality of ‘furbizia’ or shrewdness, the ability to outsmart someone or manoeuvring themselves around an unfair law or authority.
+This probably is another survival quality left behind from their history of being a so-called colonized or conquered people.
 This ugly personality trait results in a lot of white collar crime which is detrimental to the country as a whole.
 A Sicilian who is being too ‘furbo’ is ultimately shooting himself in the foot.
 Not to mention exposing himself to a whole lot of bad Karma!